An introduction to raising finance: is your business ready for investment?

 In some instances, investors will buy into a concept before there's any tangible business data to report on.

 However, these instances are few and far between (investors are often investing in just an idea, and the previous successes of the entrepreneur) and are often reserved for scenarios where a well-known entrepreneur with a concrete track-record has a clear vision.

-One of the most notables examples is Elon Musk.
+One of the most notable examples is Elon Musk.

 Starting off his career by building a web software company in 1995, Zip2 sold for over $300 million four years later.

-Since then he has gone on to setup various companies, including X.com.
-One of the world's first online banks, it subsequently aquired PayPal, and then sold in 2002, netting Musk $165 million.
+Since then, he has gone on to setup various companies, including X.com.
+One of the world's first online banks, it subsequently acquired PayPal, and then sold in 2002, netting Musk $165 million.

 On top of the $22 million he personally made from the Zip2 sale just three years earlier, it quickly became clear that Musk knew what he was doing - and he has had very little trouble securing investment for his companies since (even though one of his companies is currently losing money).

 So, with this understanding, how confident do you feel that your business or concept is at a stage where gaining funding is a tangible process?